 We refer to our dogs as Yukon Huskies.
-Their bloodlines go back to various parts of the Yukon Territories where they were originally bred by Native people to pull toboggans in deep, soft snow conditions.
-Some of our dogs’ lineage was in the last RCMP dog team in Old Crow.
+Their bloodlines go back to various parts of the Yukon Territories, where they were originally bred by Native people to pull toboggans in deep, soft snow conditions.
+Some of our dogs’ lineage are from the last Royal Canadian Mounted Police (RCMP) dog team in Old Crow.
 They are big, long-legged, very intelligent, and extremely devoted.

 Our commitment to our dogs does not stop when they retire from pulling.
 We have a very active elder retirement community in our house.
-We take care of our dogs from birth to death.
+We take excellent care of our dogs from birth to death.
 They are part of our family.

 Teslin is one of Polly’s dogs.
 He is seven years old now.
 Teslin is a very obedient dog and leads Polly’s third team.
 He always wants to please, is very intelligent, and gets along with all people and other dogs.
 Teslin weighs about 90 pounds.
 You couldn’t ask for a nicer personality in a dog plus he’s a hard worker!